← Back to research

 Product Management Agents

-Comparative analysis of 6 AI product management agents: BrainGrid, ChatPRD, Korey, Modem, Nalvin, and Product Forge.
+Comparative analysis of 8 AI product management agents: BrainGrid, BuildBetter, ChatPRD, Korey, Modem, Nalvin, Product Forge, and Product Manager Skills.
 From spec generation to feedback triage to meeting intelligence.

 Key takeaways

-• The PM agent market is fragmenting into distinct niches: documentation (ChatPRD), specs for vibe coders (BrainGrid), feedback triage (Modem), workflow automation (Nalvin/Korey), and meeting intelligence (Product Forge)
+• The PM agent market is fragmenting into distinct niches: documentation (ChatPRD), specs for vibe coders (BrainGrid), feedback intelligence (Modem, BuildBetter), workflow orchestration (Korey), meeting intelligence (Product Forge), and free open-source skill packs (Product Manager Skills, 5K+ stars in four months)

 FAQ